 The length of your absence from the United States will be measured from the time you departed the U.S. to the time you pay the fee for filing Form I-131A.
 Conditional residents whose cards have expired will also need to submit evidence that they filed Form I-751, Petition to Remove Conditions on Residence, or they will not be eligible to receive a boarding foil.

-Processing usually takes one to two business days, but may take longer in certain cases requiring additional administrative processing.
+Processing usually takes several business days, but may take longer in certain cases requiring additional administrative processing.
 Processing cannot be expedited under any circumstances.
-All boarding foils issued by our office are valid for 30 days.
+All boarding foils are valid for 30 days.
 If your application for a boarding foil is approved and you fail to travel within the 30 day window, you will have to follow the same process to obtain a new boarding foil.

 As of December 23, 2016 anyone wishing to obtain a boarding foil must submit an I-131A Application for Travel Document and pay the associated $575 fee.
 This fee is non-refundable.